social-navigation-group/sbpd-dataset-pipeline/anonymization-bag/README.md

 cd scripts
 ```

-Modify `merge_videos.py`
+Modify `arguments.py`

-Modify the default values of `--detectron-config`, `--bytetrack-model`, and `--bytetrack_config` to be the actual paths of the detectron config path, bytetrack checkpoints path, and bytetrack config path.
+Modify the default values of `--segmentation-config`, `--keypoint-config`, `--bytetrack-model`, and `--bytetrack_config` to be the actual paths of the detectron config path, bytetrack checkpoints path, and bytetrack config path.
 Use the given default values as examples to locate them.

 Begin the topic filtering and anonymization process (detection-based bbox blurring).
 ```